-In addition to the conservation measures provided above, the following measures shall be implemented to avoid or minimize the potential for impacts on Swainson's hawk.
-If construction activities are conducted completely outside of the nesting season (i.e., after August 31 and before February 1), no further measures are necessary.
+In addition to the conservation measures discussed in section 1.3, the following measure shall be implemented to avoid or minimize the potential for adverse effects on Swainson's hawk.

 If construction activities must occur during the nesting season (i.e., February 1 through August 31), the following measure shall be implemented.
-A minimum of one pre-construction survey for active Swainson's hawk nests within 0.25 mile (where accessible) of the proposed project area shall be conducted by a qualified biologist within 15 days prior to the initiation of construction activities.
+A minimum of one pre-construction survey for active Swainson's hawk nests within 0.25 mile (where accessible) of the project area shall be conducted by a qualified biologist within 15 days prior to the initiation of construction activities.
 If any Swainson's hawk nests are identified, appropriate conservation measures (as determined by a qualified biologist) shall be implemented.
 These measures may include, but are not limited to, establishing a construction-free buffer zone around the active nest site, biological monitoring of the active nest site, and delaying construction activities in the vicinity of the active nest site until the young have fledged.